maximsakhno/galo-ioc/README.md

 🇷🇺[Russian version](README_ru.md)

+Lightweight Inversion of Control library implementing the Service Locator pattern for Python.

 ## Description

 A plugin system is well suited for creating flexible and extensible applications.
 In such a system, plugins are responsible for creating and binding application objects to each other (for example, various implementations of services or repositories).
 To do this, you need to have a storage of all objects.
 The [Service Locator](https://martinfowler.com/articles/injection.html#UsingAServiceLocator) pattern copes with this role perfectly, and the Galo-IOC project is an easy-to-use and lightweight implementation of it.